 By all means!
-In Al-Anon we discover how has affected our attitudes and behavior.
-We also learn how we can change our lives with a new
+In Al-Anon we discover how as affected our attitudes and behavior.
+We also learn how we can change our lives with a new sense of spiritual values and the help of other someone else's problem drinking, past or present, Al-Anon members.